 The Longines Cal.431 movement broke a lot of new ground when it was released as it was one of the first to operate at 36,000 beats per hour.
 These ’10-beat’ movements ran twice as fast as typical movements of the period, which was the principal advantage in gaining more accuracy over their competition.

 There are one or two Ultra-Chron watches which still retain the looks and feel of a traditional Longines gold dress watch.
-This tonneau example in 18ct yellow gold, is in truly outstanding condition.
+This tonneau example in 18ct yellow gold, is a nice example, in truly outstanding condition.
 The multiple curves and lines of the case design are simply sublime.
 Almost organic, face to face it is a work of art, in the same way a beautiful car can be.
-This is a two-piece design, but from every angle while on the wrist it looks like it was hewn from a single solid piece.
+This is a two-piece design, but from every angle on the wrist, it looks like it was hewn from a single solid piece.